Everything you need to know about foundation law in one easy-to-use, regularly updated guide

 These are the chapters that are planned to be released next:

-The Compendium is an annual subscription which begins in the month it is purchased and ends one year later.
+The Compendium is currently available to nonmembers as an annual subscription which begins in the month it is purchased and ends one year later.
+The annual subcription cost for nonmembers is $749.
 Subscribers receive chapters as they are released through the Philanthropy Exchange.
 Existing chapters will be updated to reflect new information or changes to the law.
 Revised chapters will be posted online and those whose subscriptions are current will be alerted to their availability.

 - Board Governance and Accountability